webvpro/Obsidian-CSRD-GIT/Compendiums/CSRD/en/Artifacts/Blade-of-the-Roses.md

 ---
 aliases:
-  - Blade of the Roses
+- "Blade of the Roses"
 tags:
 - Compendium/CSRD/en/Artifacts/Blade-of-the-Roses
 - Artifact
 - Artifact/Modern-Fantasy
-title: Blade of the Roses
-collection: Artifacts
-kind: Compendium
 ---

 ## Blade of the Roses
 #### Level
 >1d6 + 2